All articles

 Breath hold vs. sustained exhale

 BOLT scores a breath hold after a normal exhale.
-CO₂ tolerance scores an active, sustained exhale.
-The mechanical difference matters: a breath hold lets you sit in static air, recruiting willpower and stillness to delay the urge.
-A sustained exhale keeps the diaphragm and respiratory muscles working the entire time, making it harder to "white-knuckle" the score with sheer determination.
-The CO₂ tolerance score correlates more directly with practical breath control.
+The CO₂ tolerance test scores an active, sustained exhale.
+The mechanical difference is the main reason to pick one over the other: a breath hold lets you sit in static air and time the rising signal; a sustained exhale keeps the diaphragm and respiratory muscles working throughout.
+Some practitioners find the hold cleaner to stop honestly; others find the slow exhale calmer and more meditative.
+Both produce a useful baseline.

 What ends the score